Lakeline Mall

 Lakeline Mall is a super-regional shopping mall located in north Austin, Texas, at the intersection of RR 620 and US 183.
 Although the mall has a Cedar Park postal code, it is physically within the City of Austin.
 It has 1099420 sqft of gross leasable area.

-Construction was initially slated to begin in the 1980s but was stalled due to the savings and loan crisis and later stalled due to the discovery of two endangered species on the proposed site.
-Lakeline Mall opened on October 11, 1995.
-The anchor stores are Macy's, JCPenney, AMC Theatres, and two Dillard's stores.
+The anchor stores are Macy's, JCPenney, AMC Theatres, Mervyn's, and Dillard's stores.
 A sixth anchor, Sears, closed in 2018.

+History

+Lakeline Mall was originally envisioned as being the size of Barton Creek Square and construction was expected to begin late 1986, however, those plans stalled, initially, due to the savings and loan crisis and later due to the discovery of two endangered species on the proposed site.

+When Lakeline Mall opened on October 11, 1995 it did so with replicas of various city landmarks and hot air balloons that would fire fake flames at periodic intervals, however, these landmarks were removed in 2013.

+In popular culture

+Lakeline Mall was featured in the 2002 movie The New Guy.